 She has served on several boards including the Council of the Ghana Stock Exchange.
-Currently, in addition to Camelot Ghana Ltd.’s Board, she serves on the Boards of Cirrus Oil Services Limited, Bay Developers and Realty Ltd. and Keda Development Ltd.
+Currently, in addition to Camelot Ghana Ltd.’s Board, she serves on the Boards of Cirrus Oil Services Limited, and Keda Development Ltd.

-She holds an Executive Master’s degree in Business Administration; MBA (Finance), a BA in Economics and Law and a Postgraduate diploma in Project Appraisal and Management.
-She is also a Certified Trainer in Entrepreneurship and a Certified Business Development Advisor.
+Felicity Acquah holds an Executive Master’s degree in Business Administration; MBA (Finance), a BA in Economics and Law and a Postgraduate diploma in Project Appraisal and Management.
+She is also a -certified trainer in Entrepreneurship and a Certified Business Development Advisor.
 She is a Project Analyst and Development Banker by profession.

 With over 30 years of banking and business development experience, she has served in senior positions in the Agricultural Development Bank, National Investment Bank, Merchant Bank and Women’s World Banking.
 She served as Managing Director of Eximguaranty Company (GH) Limited, a Finance House for ten years.